Python-Ninja-Hebi/wonder/README.rst

 -  explicit is better then implicit - wonder is only the frame for your game
 -  Component based - more components, less classes
--  Inspired by Unity 3D
+-  Inspired by Unity 3D - Similar names for object types and methods
 -  Physics engine included